Aircraft carrier wing sailors under curfew following fight

-Sailors attached to the aircraft carrier USS Ronald Reagan's air wing are under a curfew following a fight in the Tumon tourist district Sunday morning that may have involved certain sailors from Carrier Air Wing Five.
+Sailors attached to the aircraft carrier USS Ronald Reagan's air wing are under a curfew following a fight in the Tumon tourist district Sunday morning that may have involved sailors from Carrier Air Wing 5.

 Sailors from the carrier air wing, based in Japan, are on Guam for training.

 "Disorderly behavior is not consistent with DOD values or standards of conduct, and is not representative of the majority of service members who conduct themselves appropriately," stated Lt.
 Cmdr.
-Sean Brophy, spokesman for Commander Task Force 70, which is the battle force of Navy's 7th Fleet.
+Sean Brophy, spokesman for Commander, Task Force 70, which is the battle force of the Navy's 7th Fleet.

-"Carrier Air Wing Five personnel are limited to a 9 p.m. weekday curfew and 11:59 p.m. weekend curfew while in Guam for warfighting training exercises and operations," Brophy added.
+"Carrier Air Wing 5 personnel are limited to a 9 p.m. weekday curfew and 11:59 p.m. weekend curfew while in Guam for warfighting training exercises and operations," Brophy added.

 The curfew is in place to ensure all personnel receive the required amount of crew rest, and remain focused on the mission requirements, the Navy added.